ltngames/ltngames.github.io/src/support.md

 ---
 title: Support
+subtitle: Learn how you can get support for our assets
+titleCentered: true
 layout: base.html
 metaDescription: How to get support for our assets for RPG Maker, Godot and more
 ---

-For assistance with any of our products, please don't hesitate to reach out to us.
-We're here to help you.

-## RPG Maker Plugin Support
+### RPG Maker Plugin Support
+---
 ### Premium Plugins
 If you've acquired one of our premium plugins, you're entitled to premium support.
 We offer multiple avenues for assistance, including email support and Discord, to cater to your needs.
 Here's how you can access these premium support options: